 Within the student body there are students from differing religious backgrounds.
 This adds to the richness within their class and across the school.
+Some activities throughout the year acknowledge and value this diversity.

 With the location of the school at the intersection of two (2) busy roads with close proximity to both the South-East Freeway and Gateway Motorway, there are students who travel considerable distances to attend the school.
 The school is located within a growth area of the city with increasing enrolment numbers in the lower school.
+An additional characteristic of the school is that there are more boys at the school than girls, and this is also evident in Years 5 and 6.

 As Clairvaux MacKillop College is located adjacent to the school many students undertake their secondary education at this College.
-Also, many students have older siblings attending Clairvaux MacKillop College.
+Many students have older siblings attending Clairvaux MacKillop College.